Hearables are all the rage these days and many of them have tremendous potential, but can they be used as an alternative to having a hearing aid?

 Being frustrated with this I started searching for alternatives and stumbled upon hearables like the Bragi Dash, Here One and Nuheara.
 All show potential as being something that could help numerous people who have been disappointed with traditional routes of treatment.

-So, where does that leave me and what exact y is the point of this posh.
+So, where does that leave me and what exact y is the point of this post.
 Well, just spreading knowledge about my experience.
-Since the medical community leaves us to our own devices on this issue my plan is to purchase Bragi Dash hearables when I can and see if the are something that can be used to make every day life easier.
+Since the medical community leaves us to our own devices on this issue my plan is to purchase Bragi Dash hearables when I can and see if they are something that can be used to make everyday life easier.
 The price is steep and the fact that my husband has already shelled out money for Beats Studio Wireless 2.0 in the last six months makes it a hard sell in my house.

 On the other hand, they are available locally at Sam’s Club so taking them back if they don’t work won’t be such a chore.
+The Dash are amazing and I use them every day.
+So the perk was that I didn’t have to return anything, which I hate doing.
 (If anyone from any hearables company ends up reading this just know that you have a willing and ready tester who would love to put them through their paces in regards to helping those with Misophonia).

 I will be following up on this once I purchase the Dash.
 Stay tuned.